NAMTeam/namteam.github.io/content/docs/feature-guides/automata-plugins/index.md

 | Spawn/Recall: Highway           | 40%/30%, 40%/30% | 85%/60%, 10%/30% |

 ### Additional Notes
-An automata controller is not technically a required component of the Network Addon Mod, as if one is not present, the Maxis default values will be used (equivalent to the *Standard* automata controller option).
-If you choose not to use one an automata controller, however, then the Automata on the RealHighway network will not be represented accurately as intended.
-If you do use an automata controller, the **only one controller may be installed at a time**.
+An automata controller is not technically a required component of the Network Addon Mod, as if one is not present, the Maxis default values will be used.
+However, if do not use any automata controller, then the Automata on the RealHighway network will not be represented accurately as intended.
+If you do use an automata controller, **only one controller may be installed at a time**.